ManarOmar/white-wine-investigation-using-R/README.md

 This data set will be analyzed to eventually answer this question.

+## Dependencies

-the R language is used in this project, Markdown file(RMD file) created and used by RStudio.
+the R language is used in this project, Markdown file(RMD file) created by RStudio.